jwlerch78/dashieapp_staging/.reference/TECHNICAL_DEBT.md

 **Issue:** Services have implicit dependencies on specific settings fields:
 - JWT service depends on `settings.tokenAccounts`
 - Calendar service depends on `settings.calendar`
-- Theme system depends on `settings.display.theme`
+- Theme system depends on `settings.interface.theme`

 None of these dependencies are explicit or enforced.